 There are many chemicals in our environment.
 Some of them are in products we all use—including children’s products.
 Children can be more susceptible to some chemicals.
 We encourage you to learn more about the chemicals that are in children’s products.

 - Some chemicals can interfere with a child's growth and development.

 - Children's bodies are small so they can take in more chemicals in proportion to their body weight than adults.

-- Children can come into contact with more chemicals through how interact with their environment (e.g. hand-to-mouth behavior).
+- Children can come in contact with more chemicals through how they interact with their environment (e.g. hand-to-mouth behavior).

 These are other agencies that regulate chemicals and consumer products:

 - Consumer Product Safety Commission (CPSC)

 - Food and Drug Administration (FDA)

 - Environmental Protection Agency (EPA)